prettier/prettier/docs/plugins.md

 ### `defaultOptions`

-If your plugin requires different default values for some of prettier's core options, you can specify them in `defaultOptions`:
+If your plugin requires different default values for some of Prettier's core options, you can specify them in `defaultOptions`:

 ```
 defaultOptions: {